-That Halloween turned out to be one of the more memorable I had experienced at Hogwarts, even eclipsing the one four years prior when a slightly inebriated Hagrid had tipped his chair back too far and smashed all of his carved pumpkins.
-Dumbledore and I had had to act very quickly with the Aguamenti Charm to douse the pumpkins’ candles before Hagrid’s beard caught fire.
-But this Halloween… I could never have anticipated something like this happening.
-The fact that Dumbledore had not been able to reanimate Filch’s cat had unnerved all of us staff members, though very few of us would have admitted it out loud.
+That Hallowe’en turned out to be one of the more memorable I had experienced at Hogwarts, even eclipsing the one four years prior when a slightly inebriated Hagrid had tipped his chair back too far and smashed half of his carved pumpkins.
+Professor Dumbledore and I had had to act very quickly with the Aguamenti Charm to douse the pumpkins’ candles before Hagrid’s beard caught fire.
+But this Hallowe’en … I could never have anticipated something like this happening.
+The fact that Professor Dumbledore had not been able to reanimate Filch’s cat had unnerved all of us staff members, though very few of us would have admitted it out loud.

-I had asked Avrille the previous afternoon if she would mind correcting some of the first years’ assignments.
-I was already accumulating a slight backlog of homework, and having to attend the Halloween feast and then the business with Filch’s cat afterwards ended up leaving me with even less time for marking than usual for a weekend.
-Normally I would have not set an apprentice at marking so early in the term, but Avrille had shown that she had vast more intellect than the average apprentice.
+I had asked Avrille the previous afternoon if she would mind marking some of the first-years’ assignments.
+I was already accumulating a slight backlog of homework, and having to attend the Hallowe’en Feast and then the business with Filch’s cat afterwards resulted in me having even less time for marking than usual on a weekend.
+Normally, I would have not set an apprentice at such work so early in the term, but Avrille had shown already she was not your average apprentice.
 Avrille cheerfully agreed to help me, so after a late breakfast the next morning, she followed me down to my office.

 Once inside, I moved the chair that normally stood in front of my desk to beside me so Avrille would have a good surface to write on.
 It would also make it easier for me to review her corrections.
-Fine, I just wanted her to sit next to me.
+Very well, I just wanted her to sit next to me.

-“All of these?” she asked with a slight edge of disbelief as I placed a tall stack of papers on the desk in front of her.
+“All of these?” she asked with a slight edge of disbelief as I deposited a tall stack of papers on the desk in front of her.

-“I see… I’m glad I can help you, then,” Avrille said as she divided the homework into several more manageable stacks.
-“At breakfast, Lavinia mentioned something to me about Mr Filch’s cat being attacked.
+“I see.
+I’m glad I can help you, then,” Avrille said as she divided the homework into several, more manageable stacks.
+“At breakfast, Lavinia mentioned something to me about Mr Filch’s cat being attacked last night.
 What was that about?”
 Avrille asked curiously as she dipped her quill into the bottle of red ink I had provided.

-“Yes, it happened during the feast apparently,” I replied and told her everything that had happened from the moment we found Potter and his friends suspiciously at the scene of the attack to the conference in Lockhart’s office.
+“Yes, it happened during the feast, apparently,” I replied and told her everything that had happened from the moment we found Potter and his friends suspiciously at the scene of the attack to the conference in Lockhart’s office.
 For some reason I found myself omitting that I had been the one to accuse Potter of attacking Mrs Norris.
-Somehow I felt divulging that would make Avrille think less of me.

-Avrille shook her head and laughed as she drew a line under a sentence fragment in the essay in front of her.
+Avrille shook her head and laughed as she drew a line under a misspelled term in the essay in front of her.
 “Harry?
 Attack Mrs Norris?
-Now that’s probably the most unlikely thing I’ve ever heard…” she said, and I shifted uncomfortably in my chair, very glad that I had not given all of the details of the meeting.
+Now that’s probably the most unlikely thing I’ve ever heard!” she said, and I shifted uncomfortably in my chair, very glad I had not given all of the details of the meeting after all.

-“Besides, I thought he, Hermione, and Ron Weasley were at that deathday party down here in the dungeons you told me Sir Nicholas would be having?”
+“Besides, I thought he, Hermione, and Ron Weasley were at that deathday party down here in the dungeons you warned me Sir Nicholas would be having?”

-“Yes, they were, but it was still suspect their being in that corridor at all.
+“Yes, they were, but their being in that corridor at all was still suspect.
 It does not lead from the dungeons to their common room and obviously not to the Great Hall,” I replied, trying to argue my original observation, though now thinking my words sounded slightly desperate.

 “Isn’t there a ladies’ room right in that corridor?”
-Avrille mused as she gave the paper she had been reading a nine out of ten.
-“Maybe Hermione just had to go to the bathroom really bad…”
+Avrille asked as she gave the paper she had been reading a nine out of ten.
+“Maybe Hermione just had to go to the bathroom really bad.”

 “Yes, well, perhaps,” I conceded.

-“And not to mention that none of those kids would be able to curse Mrs. Norris like that… Maybe if they were graduate students at a school that specialised in the Dark Arts, but as second years?”
-Though Avrille was just arriving at the same conclusions Minerva and Dumbledore had reached, coming from her lips the words made me feel like a fool for my previous thoughts.
+“And not to mention none of those kids would be able to curse Mrs Norris like that.
+Maybe if they were graduate students at a school that specialised in the Dark Arts, but as second-years?”
+Though Avrille was just arriving at the same conclusions Minerva and Professor Dumbledore had reached the night before, coming from her lips the words made me feel like a fool for my previous suspicions.
 It was arguable that if it had been three Slytherin students found in that corridor last night, I wouldn’t have suspected them at all, even though the message about “Slytherin’s Heir” would have made them much more probable culprits.

 I was just writing a few comments on Miles Bletchley’s essay when Avrille laughed quietly.

 “What?”
 I asked, looking over at her.
-She looked back at me surprised, as though she hadn’t realised she had laughed out loud.
+She looked back at me surprised, as though she hadn’t realised she had made a noise out loud.